 A Turkish midfield maestro whose wand of a left foot delivers some of the most devastating set-pieces and visionary passes in European football.

-Hakan Çalhanoğlu is the archetype of the specialist who expanded his game to become a complete orchestrator.
-Born in Germany to Turkish parents, his career has been a journey of embracing his dual heritage, ultimately choosing to represent Turkey.
-He first gained widespread attention at Hamburg and then Bayer Leverkusen, where his reputation as a dead-ball sorcerer was cemented; his free-kicks were events of anticipation.
-A major move to AC Milan saw him shoulder the creative burden, evolving from a pure number ten into a deeper-lying playmaker.
-His career reached a zenith at Inter Milan, where under Simone Inzaghi, his intelligence, passing, and relentless work rate became vital in a midfield that delivered Serie A titles.
-As captain of Turkey, he is the technical and emotional leader of a gifted generation.
+Hakan Çalhanoğlu won Serie A titles as a central midfielder for Inter Milan.
+Born in Germany to Turkish parents, he chose to represent Turkey.
+He first gained attention at Hamburg and Bayer Leverkusen, where his free-kicks became moments of anticipation.
+A move to AC Milan saw him shift from a number ten to a deeper playmaker.
+At Inter, under Simone Inzaghi, his passing, intelligence, and work rate drove the midfield.
+As captain of Turkey, he leads a gifted generation as both technical and emotional leader.

 1981–1996